andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ### Conclusions / summary from above

 PROBLEMS:
-- I WAS THERE TO SOLVE ALL THE PROBLEMS,
+- DDD EXPERTS (US) WERE THERE TO SOLVE ALL THE PROBLEMS,
-- AND I OWNED THE DESIGN.
+- AND WE (THE DDD EXPERTS) OWNED THE DESIGN AND THE APPLICATION OF THE METHODOLOGY.
+(When it wasn't "us" it was a group of "Architects")
-- DOMAIN EXPERTS AND DEVELOPERS WERE EXCLUDED.
+- EXCLUDING DOMAIN EXPERTS AND DEVELOPERS.
-- I WAS GOING TO TELL EVERYONE WHAT TO DO,
+- WE WERE GOING TO TELL EVERYONE WHAT TO DO,
 - BUT WITHOUT HANDS ON.
-- When it wasn;t "me" it was a grouyp of "Architects"

-@andrewharmellaw - to make this fit both of us

 NEAR ENEMIES:
 - Domain Driven Design isn't done "to" teams, it's done "by" teams.
-Ubiquitous language needs to be _ubiquitous_.
+(The Ubiquitous language for example needs to be _ubiquitous_.)
 - Hands on modellers need to be _hands on_.
 - Domain Driven Design isn't for governance and _control_, it's a tool to _enable_.
 People need to be trusted and helped to use it.